Nexproc/Capstone-Proposal/docs/schema.md

 task_id     | integer   | not null, foreign key (references tags) action_type | string    | not null

-###other activities will be a collection of activities linked to child-tasks
+### other activities will be a collection of activities linked to child-tasks
+### team member roles and actions